Great Lakes National Cemetery

 Great Lakes National Cemetery is a United States National Cemetery located in Holly, Oakland County, Michigan.
 It was established in 2005, and is one of two national cemeteries in Michigan (the other being Fort Custer).
-Administered by the United States Department of Veterans Affairs, the cemetery covers 544 acres and, as of 2014, had over 23,000 interments.
+Administered by the United States Department of Veterans Affairs, the cemetery covers 544 acres and, as of 2024, had over 55,000 interments.
+This is the largest Cemetery in Michigan and the 6th busiest Veterans Cemetery in the United States.

 History

 The land of the cemetery was once owned by the industrialist and Spanish–American War veteran, Bryson Dexter Horton, founder of Square D electronics.
 The first interment took place on October 17, 2005.